 In order to understand how the software operates it is good to learn about the different features, solutions, and functionalities it has to offer.
 Before selecting an orthopedics EHR software make sure the following features are a part of it.

-Orthopedic specific templates present in the specialty-specific software helps to chart and document faster.
+Orthopedic-specific templates present in the specialty-specific software help to chart and document faster.
 The customized templates include; back pain, neck pain, hip procedures, shoulder procedures, and carpal tunnel.

 A picture archiving and communication system format helps to capture images from X-Rays and MRIs to be accessed from any device through internet connectivity.